rishuohri21/riahu21/README.md

-# riahu21
+# rishu21
-this is my first git repo
+this is my first git repository
+Author - Rishab ohri